jessemillar/mantras/productivity.md

 - Learn how to manage your own procrastination habits
 	- Using a Pomodoro timer has helped me quite a bit
+- I personally use a Bullet Journal to stay organized and focused

 ## Programming